opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--vm-hypervisor-path**=PATH
   Specifies the path to the hypervisor binary that manages the container virtual machine.

+**--vm-hypervisor-parameters**=""
+  Specifies an array of parameters to pass to the hypervisor.

 **--windows-devices**=[]
   Specifies devices that MUST be available in the container.